kjpou1/nexa_ai/README.md

 ### Notes:

-1. **Project Name**: Ensure to replace `project_name` with the actual name of your project in the clone command.
-2. **Intent Testing**: The curl command and example response are illustrative.
-Actual testing may require interaction with the Alexa developer console or an Alexa-enabled device.
-3. **Environment Configuration**: The `.env` file should reflect all environment variables used within the project.
+1. **Environment Configuration**: The `.env` file should reflect all environment variables used within the project.

+---